 How we teach reading in school

 When our children start school, reading focuses on the teaching of phonics.
-In school, we follow the Letters and Sounds scheme.
+In school, we follow the Little Wandle scheme.
 Phonics is taught daily in school.
 Phonics looks at the link between letters and their sounds allowing children to break words down (decode) and put sounds together (blend) to read words.
 This is explained in the video.

 As our children become more confident at reading words, they start to gain meaning from the words which they have read.
 At the Meadow, we teach the skills needed for understanding through the reading dogs.
 Each dog has a different skill that is necessary for children to fully understand the books they read.
 Each of these dogs are explained in the videos and the question bookmarks are able to be downloaded.

 At the Meadow, we have two collections of books.
 All children will begin on the Collins Big Cat Phonics books.
-These books are carefully matched to the Letters and Sounds scheme of work we follow in school and are phonics decodable.
+These books are carefully matched to the Little Wandle scheme of work we follow in school and are phonics decodable.
 This means, that based on the teaching your child receives in school, they will be able to practise their learning at home.
-This scheme runs until turquoise.
-A child, who is progressing at an age expected standard, will reach turquoise at the beginning of year 2.
+This scheme runs until Phase 5.
+A child, who is progressing at an age expected standard, will reach Phase 5 at the beginning of year 2.

 Changing books and moving up levels